b4stet/py_flaskeleton/readme.md

 A skeleton for an API using Flask factory.
 It follows the MVC pattern without any decorator.
-This example also illustrates usage of PostgreSQL without ORM.
+This example also illustrates usage of PostgreSQL without ORM, as well as some unit tests.

 ## Requirements
 - postgresql